fall inside a hole

 Tomy Super Rail

 In the 1970s Tomy decided to develop a larger intermediate train toy to fill the position between Plarail and something like a traditional model railway.
 A range of different track, trains, accessories, and sets were released.
 Trains had reversing gearboxes and more advanced types could uncouple cars and change speeds.
-This system was sold as スーパーレール or Super Rail.
-In the later 70s the series was renamed "Super Rail Black" and sets remained on sale into the early 1990s.
+This system was sold as スーパーレール or Super Rail and seems to have first appeared around 1972.
+In the mid 1970s the series was renamed "Super Rail Black" and sets remained on sale into the early 1990s.

-The series was exported to the United States in the mid 1970s as Switch-A-Rail and to Spain by Geyper.
+The series was exported to the United States in the mid 1970s as Switch-A-Rail and to Spain by Geyper, both with a few exclusive sets and trains.
 The Spanish version was so popular that the sets were reissued years later.

 Trains